F4CF/Creation-Framework/README.md

 The framework is divided into several assemblies, imports, and namespaces.

+# UI Framework
+The UI scripting framework is a distributed library which may be included with source code.
+The user interface library has no assembly.

 # Assembly: `System.esl`
 The scripting framework assembly `System.esl` is divided into several imports and namespaces.
 ```